rachitnigam/rachitnigam.com/content/post/first-two-years.md

 proposal.
 We continued hacking on project and wrote an even stronger stage 2 proposal with real graphs.
 Emboldened but the success, we also decided to write a work-in-progress paper for LCTES 2020.
-In parallel, I joined another project to build an intermediate language (called FuTIL) for compiling high-level languages to hardware circuits.
+In parallel, I joined another project to build an intermediate language (called [FuTIL][]) for compiling high-level languages to hardware circuits.
 I convinced my collaborators for that project to submit an LCTES paper as well.
 We wrote two very good papers and submitted them.

-In the meantime PLDI reviews came back.
-I had been cautiously optimistic but the reviews for the rebuttal said it all: two strong accepts and two weak accepts.
+In the meantime PLDI reviews came back and they were incredibly positive: two strong accepts and two weak accepts.
 Adrian said it was almost certainly enough to get into PLDI.
 We wrote up a rebuttal and submitted it.
 Two weeks later, Dahlia was accepted to PLDI 2020.
 Another week after the acceptance I submitted an artifact to